janikuhno/misc/README.md

 ### Miscellaneous collection of data structures and algorithms

 A collection of various data structures and algorithms.
-Mostly used to learn them in JavaScript.
+Mostly used to learn them conceptually and in JavaScript.

 #### Data structures